Skip to content

 Troubleshooting

-"Solver: (not set)" in the status bar
+"Library: (not set)" in the status bar

-"Failed to start solver" in the log
+"Failed to initialize solver library" in the log

 The plot does not update during a run